rvznr/aml-project/README.md

 - Ravza Nur Şişik

 ## Data Disclaimer

-The dataset (`SAML-D.csv`) is not included in the repository for privacy and compliance reasons.
-To run the project, you must obtain the dataset from the official source and place it in the `data/` directory.
+The dataset SAML-D.csv is not included in this repository for privacy and compliance reasons.
+To run the project, please obtain the dataset from the official source and place it in the data/ directory.

+Citation:
+B. Oztas, D. Cetinkaya, F. Adedoyin, M. Budka, H. Dogan and G. Aksu, “Enhancing Anti-Money Laundering: Development of a Synthetic Transaction Monitoring Dataset,” 2023 IEEE International Conference on e-Business Engineering (ICEBE), pp. 47–54, Nov.
+2023.
+DOI: 10.1109/ICEBE59045.2023.00028

 ## License